The Commercial Real Estate Due Diligence Checklist for NYC Buyers

 LinkedIn

-The initial phase of due diligence focuses on establishing the legal and regulatory foundation of the property.
 These inquiries confirm the seller’s right to convey the asset and define the legal parameters within which the property can be used and developed.
-Overlooking details here can expose buyers to costly disputes, title defects, or severe restrictions on the property’s future potential.
+Each step in this process builds a complete picture of ownership, encumbrances, and development potential.

 Title Search and ALTA Survey

-The backbone of every real estate transaction is a clear and marketable title.
-A comprehensive title search, typically conducted by a title insurance company, verifies the seller’s legal authority to sell the property and identifies encumbrances that could hinder ownership or restrict use.
-The title report reveals critical issues such as:
+A comprehensive title search verifies the seller’s legal authority to sell and identifies encumbrances that could hinder ownership or restrict use.
+The title report reveals:

 • Unresolved ownership disputes